20 Best Movies of 2002

 8. Punch Drunk Love

 Arguably, the most underrated film of Paul Thomas Anderson.
 Inarguably, Adam Sandler’s best performance till date.
 ‘Punch Drunk Love’ tells us about the uneventful life of Barry Egan (Adam Sandler), how he is continuously rebuked by his sister gang and how his tedious lifestyle is stirred up by events, including falling for Lena (Emily Watson).
-Paul Anderson uses the comic persona of Sandler and gives us a touching and unique romantic-comedy.
+Paul Anderson uses Sandler’s comic persona and gives us a touching and unique romantic comedy.
 It is a shame that the film flopped at the box-office.
-Critics were kind to the film when it released, but not many remember it now.
+Critics were kind to the film when it was released, but not many remember it now.

 Read More: Best Movies of 2013